NLnetLabs/rpki-doc/source/krill/get-started.rst

 That being said the normal process would be to:

-* install the new version of krill
+* install the new version of Krill
 * stop the running Krill instance
 * start Krill again, using the new binary, and the same config